Realistic tattoo: a demanding style | 10 MASTERS

 • Mapping.
 Knowing how to map the lights and shades of your design is essential, since this will be your guide throughout the process.
 For this, you can use some applications that can help you.
 Read our post Best tattoo design applications to know more.

-How to learn to tattoo realism?
+How to learn to tattoo Realism?

 We have expanded a lot of information in this post, but there is still much more to discover.
 It's hard to simplify everything you need to know for this accurate and complex style.

-For this reason, we have several courses where you will learn everything about realism, you’ll clarify doubts, and you’ll be able to master realism and professionally.
+For this reason, we have several courses where you will learn everything about Realism, you’ll clarify doubts, and you’ll be able to master Realism and professionally.

 These courses are aimed at advanced artists who want to expand their knowledge in this area.
 You will learn about: realistic portraits, how to tattoo eyes and hands in an interesting way, you'll even learn how to tattoo realistic animals.